grunwaldlab/heat-tree/docs/architecture.md

 - `viewWidthPx` = The width in pixels of area available to display the tree.
 Always > 0
 - `viewHeightPx` = The height in pixels of area available to display the tree.
 Always > 0
 - `minBranchThicknessPx` = The minimum thickness of branches in pixels.
 Always > 0
+- `minBranchLenProp` = The minimum proportion of tree width taken up by the longest branch.
+Always > 0 and < 1.
+Default: 0.5

 Branch lengths must be scaled to convert them into pixel coordinates for plotting such that text and geometry are correctly sized.
 Branch length must be scaled large enough relative to text size in order to show phylogenetic relationships, but cant be so long relative to text size that the tree is too wide to be viewed on a screen or the text is too small.
 Every tree will be different, with different, with differently sized labels appended to branches of varying length.
 For example, a long label on a short branch does not effect the overall tree dimensions as much as a short label on the longest branch.
 What matters is how much text (or other leaf annotations) extend past the longest branch and how that interacts with the viewing window.

+The relative scaling of branch lengths (`branchLenToPxFactor`) and leaf annotations (`labelSizeToPxFactor`) will be determined by a series of constraints on their potential ranges.
+These constraints should be applied in order to infer an minimum and maximum range for `branchLenToPxFactor` and `labelSizeToPxFactor`.
+Many trees will not have a solution that fulfills all these constraints, in which case constraints with higher priority apply.
+Constraints should be applied in order to interativly restrict the acceptable range for each factor.
+If applying a constraint would cause the range to be inverted (e.g. making the maximum less than the minimum) then modified boundary is set equal to the unmodified boundary and no further constraints are calculated or applied.
+If there is a range of acceptable values after all constraints have been applied (i.e. the minimum != the maximum), then the `branchLenToPxFactor` should be maximized.

 ### Constraints for rectangular layouts